 Jason McClure, Executive Chef

-Jason McClure, who has worked alongside Chef and Big Dawg Birnbaum as part of the Sazerac culinary team since its inception in 1997, focuses on a menu that draws ingredients from the local harvests of the Pacific Northwest.
-McClure's philosophy of "food being fresh, simple and focused" is evident in all his creations.
+His menu draws ingredients from the local harvests of the pacific northwest and McClure's philosophy of "food being fresh, simple and focused" is evident in all of his creations.

-McClure, a native of Phoenix, earned a bachelor's degree in Hotel and Restaurant Management from Northern Arizona University.
-Prior to joining the fearless team at Sazerac, McClure worked as a chef in several restaurants, including Café RipRap in Minneapolis, Brix Grill and Wine Bar and Chez Marc Bistro, located in Flagstaff, Arizona.
+McClure, a native of Phoenix, earned a bachelor's degree in Hotel/Restaurant Management from Northern Arizona University.
+Prior to joining the team at Sazerac, McClure worked as a chef in several restaurants through out Arizona and Minneapolis before settling in Seattle where he is constantly inspired by the endless bounty of the region and its ever evolving food culture.

 Return to top